 The Penn Cove Roundup

 One of the most controversial captures happening in Penn Cove, Washington, USA in 1970.
 This so called “round-up” of killer whales was organised by a marine theme park which wanted the creatures for public display.
 A pod of around eighty killer whales was sighted and tracked by boats and helicopters.
 Speed boats and even explosives were used to force the killer whales into shallow water where they were eventually encircled with a purse-seine net.
 The net was then closed, trapping the killer whales inside and allowing the young calves (which the marine theme parks wanted) to be forcibly removed from their mothers.
 By the end of the operation seven calves had been taken, with another four and a female dying after becoming tangled in the nets and drowning.
 The people responsible for the capture, and the marine parks, did not want the bad publicity of dead whales and so slit open the bodies of the dead killer whales and inserted rocks and tied weights to the whales and allowed them to sink to the bottom of the sea.
 Their deception was eventually discovered when three of the whales washed up on a nearby beach.
 The fallout from the incident led to strict laws and restrictions on the capture of killer whales within American waters.
-An excerpt from a documentary about the Penn Cove incident can be viewed on YouTube by clicking here.
 However, Iceland was much more tolerant of killer whales being captures in their territorial waters – mostly because commercial fishermen blamed them for reducing fish stocks.
 Killer whales continued to be captured in Icelandic waters until the late 1980s, when pressure from the international community led to Iceland also banning the capture of killer whales.

-As of Summer 2013 there are seven nations which keep killer whales in captivity: Japan, USA, Canada, Russia, Argentina, France and Spain.
-These nations have forty-five killer whales between them (all are listed with details here).
-Today the bad publicity of capturing killer whales means that most of the killer whales in marine theme parks were born in captivity, with only the oldest killer whales being originally caught in the wild.
+As of Summer 2013 there are eight nations which keep killer whales in captivity: Japan, USA, Canada, Russia, China, Argentina, France and Spain (with Argentina and Canada holding just a single killer whale each).
+Today the bad publicity of capturing killer whales means that the younger killer whales in marine theme parks were born in captivity, with only the oldest killer whales being originally caught in the wild.